What is Aspect Ratio?

 Aspect Ratio is how the video industry describes the shape of your screen.
 Older, CRT-based screens looked mostly square, so they had a 4:3 aspect ratio.
 What this means is that for every 4 pixels in width the screen had, it had 3 pixels in height.
 So those screens are 33% wider than they are tall.

-This is important because if the aspect ratio for your media isn't the same as the aspect ratio for your screen, you will have black bars either above and below or to the sides of your media (letterboxing and pillarboxing, respectively).
-If you ever bought a Widescreen-formatted DVD and tried to play it on a CRT TV, you've probably experienced this first-hand.
+This is important because if the aspect ratio for your media is not the same as the aspect ratio for your screen, you will have black bars either above and below or to the sides of your media (letterboxing and pillarboxing, respectively).
+If you ever bought a Widescreen-formatted DVD and tried to play it on a CRT TV, you have probably experienced this first-hand.

 Problems, Questions, Corrections: If you have any further questions, problems, or corrections you would like to see made, please open a support ticket at www.mvixusa.com/support/